 Next, configure your call manager to register with the gatekeeper.
 Do this by choosing Gatekeeper from the Device menu.
 Next put the gatekeepers IP address (or name if it's in DNS) in the "Gatekeeper Name" field.
 Change your terminal type to "Gatekway".
 Select a device pool and type in the zone name.
 Then, check the "Allow Anonymous Calls" box and set the Device Protocol to H.225.

 Finally, you need to configure your NetMeeting clients.
 Choose "Options" from the "Tools" menu.
 Type in a name in the First Name box then hit "Advanced Calling".
 Check the box that says "Use a gatekeeper" and enter the IP address of your gatekeeper (not your CallManager).
+Next, check the box that says "Log on using my phone number" and enter an extension.
+Click Ok twice and you're done!

 Both your CallManager and NetMeeting should be registered with your gatekeeper and you should be allowed to place calls now.
 Of course, if you're doing this for a production environment, there's a lot more you want to take into consideration and test before you deploy.
 The following are some gotchas to keep in mind: